 Past studies have shown a stark relationship between sitting and heart disease, type 2 diabetes, and premature death.
-Now a new study is sounding the alarm on the brain health front as well.
+Another study is sounding the alarm on the brain health front as well.

 For this report, UCLA scientists recruited 35 adults ages 45 to 75 and had them detail their physical activity levels, as well as how many hours a day they sat in the previous week.
 Each study subject also had specialized brain scans zeroing in on a region of the brain, the MTL, critical for memory function.
 Study subjects who reported the most sitting were significantly more likely to have to thin in their MTL brain regions.